philipp-r/bugtracker/README.md

 The folder `./database` has to be writable for apache: `chmod -R 777 database`.

-**Installation on Spamty server with "build-sites" by pushing to our git server additionally to GitHub.com (public repository).**
+**Installation on Spamty server with webhook and "build-sites" by pushing to GitHub.com.**

 ### Backup